ngiangre/GRiP_pediatric_ADE-reference_set/README.md

 ## References

-The MedDDRA pediartic specific adverse event terms can be found [here](https://www.meddra.org/paediatric-and-gender-adverse-event-term-lists).
+The MedDRA pediartic specific adverse event terms can be found [here](https://www.meddra.org/paediatric-and-gender-adverse-event-term-lists).
 This can be used in conjunction with this reference set within analyses.